 When creating a website, it’s always great to have options.
 With a flexible set of tools from the Wix website builder at your disposal, deciding on the site structure and functionality will be a piece of cake!

 There are several different places to acquire stock photos and videos, many of which can cost a pretty penny.
 They don’t have to, though!
-There are also several places you can get stock images for free, and we’re going to lay out some of our favorites below!
+There are also several places you can get stock images for free to go with your new web design, and we’re going to lay out some of our favorites below!

 Let’s just say the following sites are well “stocked.”